kanserau/Godot-Jam-1-ESCAPE/Obsidian/Burning Up/Burning Up.md

 	- Appearance: As per flight equivalent (vertical speed indicator)
 	- Lore: Works by measuring rate of change in gravitational pull.
 Useful for planetary takeoffs and landings.
 	- Affected by THRUST LEVEL and ALTITUDE
-- **Fuel Gauge**:
-	- Displays ship's current fuel level from E to F.
-	- Appearance: Like you would expect
-	- Lore: Scans tank and calculates how much empty space vs. floating liquid there is.
-	- Affected by THRUST LEVEL and EMERGENCIES (fuel leak)
 - **Thrust Gauge**:
 	- Displays current thrust level.
 	- Appearance: Like an RPM gauge.
 Green area indicates "efficient" usage.
 Red (above green) indicates "dangerous usage"